Make Your Home Happier With a Family Calendar

 The one drawback to this type of calendar is that it holds one month and a few days.
 That’s it.
 You can’t pencil in the doctor’s appointment you made that is still two months away, so you are going to have to come up with a system to remember these types of things.

-This doesn’t mean I never miss anything, but I feel like I catch the important stuff, and we are much less frenetic.
+This doesn’t mean I never miss anything, but I catch the important stuff, and we are much less frenetic.
 There’s nothing worse than making a dentist appointment six months in advance, losing the card, and then having to rearrange your schedule entirely when you get the reminder call the day before.
 Know when those appointments are and have a system for getting them on the family calendar when it’s time.

 4. Make the calendar the new household know-it-all